aminesmkhani/aminpanel/README.md

 npm install
 ```

-### Compiles for development
+### Compiles for development (if you want to develop)
 ```
-Type Console :
+npm run build:aminpanel
 ```

 ### Work
 ```
-Its Work !!
-Read Code For More Info
+Make ❤️
 ```